Biological Diversity and Ecological Forecasting Data Pathfinder

 Use the Data

-Scientists, researchers, land managers, decision makers, and others use remote sensing data in numerous ways.
+Scientists, researchers, land managers, and decision makers use remote sensing data in numerous ways.
 Satellite imagery, coupled with ground-based data, aids in our understanding of species distribution, biodiversity, ecosystem services, conservation, and much more.
 NASA Earth science observations are transforming our approach to some of these critical issues.
-For examples of how people have used the data, visit the Land Processes Distributed Active Archive Center (LP DAAC) Data in Action, or read our Biodiversity Feature Articles, which includes related Data User Profiles.
+For examples of how people are using these data, see NASA's Land Processes Distributed Active Archive Center (LP DAAC) Data in Action articles or the Earthdata Biodiversity Feature Articles, which includes related Data User Profiles.

 “Conservation biologists rely on estimates of species richness (i.e., the number of species in a particular place) as they race to determine areas in which to spend limited resources in an age of rapid biodiversity decline.
 Scientifically sound environmental management requires frequent and spatially detailed assessments of species numbers and distributions.
 Such information can be prohibitively expensive to collect directly.
 Measuring the distribution and status of biodiversity remotely, with airborne or satellite sensors, would seem an ideal way to gather these crucial data” (Turner, et al, 2003).

 Many ecological questions are answered using remote sensing and ground-based data.
-NASA-funded projects within each of the four sections of this data pathfinder are below and provide more details on how NASA data are contributing to ecological research.
+NASA-funded projects within each of the four sections of this data pathfinder provide more details on how NASA data are contributing to ecological research.

 Vegetation characteristics and processes